 Caring for Your Korat

-It is imperative for all cat owners to take great care of their cats medical and hygiene needs.
-This is part of being a wonderful pet owner.
+It is imperative for all cat owners to take great care of their cat’s medical and hygiene needs.
+This is part of being a responsible pet owner.
 A few important things you will need to do include:

 - Changing their litter boxes regularly

 Cats are very proud and hygienic creatures and thus they need their litter boxes to be kept super clean.
 Clean them out every day or 2 and change their litter crystals to ensure their space is clean.
 You might want to keep their litter trays in a more private space to offer them privacy and to keep it out of your personal living area.
 If a cat is unhappy with the condition of their litter tray they might have accidents elsewhere and get upset with you.

 - Take care of the eyes

 It is important to keep their eyes clean and healthy.
 If you notice a build-up of residue coming from their eyes, wipe them with a gentle cloth, or ball of cotton wool and Luke warm water.
 If they have regular eye problems be sure to book an appointment with your vet, as they might need eye drops or medication.